lynnmolga/final-project/README.md

       a. **combined_output.csv**: This CSV file holds information about gene expression, tumor profiles, mean expression, standard deviation, and z-scores for specific genes and samples.

       b. **gene_per_patient.csv**: In this CSV file each row represents a unique patient and each column a specific gene.
-The values in this matrix are binary, indicating the presence (1) or absence (0) of each gene's expression in the patient's sample.
+The values in this matrix are binary, indicating the presence (1) or absence (0) of each gene's expression in the patient's sample and the last column holds the tumor type of the patient

 * plot.py- The plot.py script is designed to create box plots that visualize gene expression patterns for different tumor types based on the data in the 'combined_output.csv' file.
 * tsne.py- The tsne.py script is responsible for performing dimensionality reduction and clustering on gene expression data and generating visualizations to explore the relationships between genes and tumor types.